konveyor/enhancements/enhancements/kantra/multiple-inputs/README.md

 Konveyor consists of the main cloud-native installation driven by _Hub_ that provides advanced features of application analysis execution including analysis task scheduling, parallel tasks executions.
 And more lighweight command line tool called _kantra_, that can analyze just a single input application on its command execution.

 Users community requested add support for multiple inputs to kantra, that would match to previous _mta-cli_ tool multiple inputs feature.
+In order to accomplish that, kantra will be updated to accept multiple ```--input``` args and handle analysis for all those inputs.

 ## Motivation